Developing sylph - a look into bioinformatics tool development

 • be due to spurious k-mer matches that arise from a different species.

-I wanted to compute the containment average nucleotide identity (ANI) accurately by using k-mers.
-This generalizes genome-genome ANI to genome-metagenome ANI.
-And while there are methods for calculating this containment ANI from k-mers, sequencing depth becomes an issue.
+I wanted to compute the containment average nucleotide identity (ANI) by using k-mers: this containment ANI generalizes genome-genome ANI to genome-metagenome ANI.
+If you want to do this using k-mers, sequencing depth becomes an issue.

-It turns out that the Skmer paper almost tackled the exact problem above, but there was an issue: the Skmer paper only compares genomes-to-genomes, and I needed to compare genomes-to-metagenomes.
+It turns out that the aforementioned Skmer paper almost tackled the exact problem above, but there was an issue: the Skmer paper only compares genomes-to-genomes, but I needed to compare genomes-to-metagenomes.

-So during 2022/2023, around the new year, I spent a few nights at my local McDonalds back home in Vancouver, reading through the Skmer paper and working out the rough math for sylph.
+So during 2022/2023, I spent a few nights at my local McDonald’s, reading through the Skmer paper and working out the rough math for sylph.
 I implemented the statistical correction method and it seemed to work on some simulated sequences – success!

 Part 3 - Not knowing what to do for 5 months (2022 Dec - 2023 Apr)